Last fall, one of my kids needed surgery. Our insurance company didn't deny the claim. They did something worse.

 Free during beta.
 I'm not building a tool that only people who can already afford a $200/hour medical billing advocate can use.
 The healthcare system hits hardest on the people who can least afford to fight back.
 If this only works for people with resources, I've built the wrong thing.

 People ask why I didn't go back to supply chain.
-The money's better.
-The network's deeper.
-The expertise is proven.
+The money's better, the network's deeper, the expertise is proven.

-I have three kids — one about to graduate college, one a freshman in college, and one a junior in high school figuring out where she wants to play college soccer.
+I have three kids: one about to graduate college, one a freshman in college, and one a junior in high school figuring out where she wants to play college soccer.
 My wife is a teacher who's serving society's future until she retires in a few years.
 I want to spend the next phase of my life building things that matter, being present for my family, and leaving something more meaningful than a faster more efficient supply chain.

 There's a phrase my first battalion commander in the Marines used to say: "Bloom where you're planted."
 You can't control where you end up.
 You can only control how you grow once you're there.